 Looking after your health

 When people are feeling stressed or upset, they may turn to cigarettes and alcohol to help.
 These may help on a short-term basis but never improve things in the long term.
 Remember that smoking and drinking alcohol are not allowed on hospital property.
-If you feel out of control and need help, tell us or call one of the organisations on our coping when your child is ill information sheet.
+If you feel out of control and need help, tell us.

 Share the load